ORF 2

-ORF 2 (ORF zwei, formerly FS2) is an Austrian public television channel owned by ORF.
+ORF 2 (ORF zwei, Österreichischer Rundfunk 2) is an Austrian public television channel owned by ORF.
 It was launched on 11 September 1961 as a technical test programme.
 Today it is one of the four public TV channels in Austria.

 ORF 2 is available via DVB-T in Germany near the Austrian border and in parts of Munich.
 It is funded by a mixture of advertising breaks and a television licence fee; as such, unlike its German equivalents (which are generally available free-to-air), ORF 2 and its sister stations are encrypted over satellite.

 History

-ORF 2 started broadcasting three days a week as a "Technical Test Program" (Technisches Versuchsprogramm) on 11 September 1961.
-In 1967, the Versuchsprogramm was renamed as FS2 (Fernsehen 2; 'Television 2'), and its broadcasting days were increased to five days a week, which remained the case until 1 September 1970 when it began broadcasting daily.
+ORF 2 began broadcasting three days a week as a "Technical Test Program" (Technisches Versuchsprogramm) on UHF frequencies on 11 September 1961.
+In 1967, the Versuchsprogramm was renamed as FS 2 (Fernsehprogramm 2; 'Television programme 2'), and its broadcasting days were increased to five days a week, which remained the case until 1 September 1970 when it began broadcasting daily.
 On 2 May 1988, regional news programmes known as Bundesland heute (The States Today) were introduced for each Austrian state.
-On 26 October 1992, FS2 was renamed as ORF 2.
+On 26 October 1992, FS 2 was renamed as ORF 2.

 On 9 January 2012, a complete design change took place, similar to that of ORF eins a year prior.
-In line with the clear design of ORF eins, a vertical navigation bar was introduced as a central on-air element to join together programme credits, idents, promotions and commercial breaks.
+In line with the clear design of ORF eins, a vertical navigation bar was introduced as a central on-air element to join programme credits, idents, promotions and commercial breaks.
 The red and white design is designed to underline the strong Austrian identity of the station.

 Programming

 In contrast to ORF 1, which focuses on TV series, movies and sports, ORF 2 broadcasts more Austrian-oriented and cultural programs.
 The most important news broadcast Zeit im Bild is broadcast several times a day, with the flagship bulletin being broadcast at 7:30pm each night.
-Bundesland heute (news for the federal states) is broadcast directly before this at 7:00pm; nine regional window programs are broadcast - one for each state.
+Bundesland heute (news for the federal states) is broadcast directly before this at 7:00pm; nine regional window programs are broadcast – one for each state.
 In the broadcasting area of Tyrol and in South Tyrol, which is part of Italy, Südtirol heute is broadcast from Monday to Friday at 6:30 pm, which is produced by the ORF studio in Bolzano (until March, 2021 by the ORF Landesstudio Tirol in Innsbruck).